 What does pro forma mean?
 What is a proforma invoice?
 These two questions come hand in hand since the name, and use of the specific invoice may elude some readers.
 “Pro forma” in Latin means “as a matter of form”.
 In reality, a proforma invoice is an estimate of the final price of the goods or services you will offer.
 You can send it to the client before any contract or agreement has been made.
 This invoice type is not payable, but it is considered to be a heads-up regarding the approximate cost of your work.

 Apart from its preparatory nature, the proforma invoice can also be useful for budgetary allocation and financial approval by higher ranks in a company.
+Thus, it could be useful to look into the possibility of using proforma invoices more often when doing business.

 Invoice Type #3: Interim invoice

 Have you been hired for a big project which will be taking months to finish?
 Do you want to send invoices whenever you’ve achieved a milestone?
 If the answer is positive, then you need to know about interim invoices.
-They are invoices that you can send while working on a project in order to break down its workload in modules.
+They are invoices that you can send while working on a project in order to break down its workload into modules.
 The interim invoices can be beneficial for you and your client.
 You get paid for the work done up to a certain point.
 Equally, the client won’t have to handle a large payment when the project finishes.

 Invoice Type #4: Final invoice